Glitter is Terrible for the Environment

 Whatever you find decorating our soaps, you for sure won’t find any glitter or plastics.

-One thought on “Glitter is Terrible for the Environment
+1 thoughts on “Glitter is Terrible for the Environment

 Leave a Reply